 Truffle's rarity in the nature makes them the most expensive items to use liberally in the dishes.
 Their usefulness counted just as gourmet food and to some extent as appetizer.

 Do not wash truffles -rub them gently with a soft brush.
-Cut them in slices, slivers, cubes or shaving.
+Cut in slices, slivers, cubes or shaving.

 Here are some serving tips: